ShannonAI/mrc-for-flat-nested-ner/README.md

 `trainer.py` will automatically evaluate on dev set every `val_check_interval` epochs, and save the topk checkpoints to `default_root_dir`.

-To evaluate them, use `evluate.py`
+To evaluate them, use `evaluate.py`

-## todo:
-1. use warmup
-1. use MLP for start/end prediction
-1. add sliding window